tarwn/lessthandot-hugo/blogs/content/posts/2008-12-11-sql-server-rounding-methods.md

 It's important to note that in most cases, the Round function produces the result we want.
 The intended purpose of the code shown below is to affect only those cases where a number can be rounded up or down because the value rounded is exactly mid-way between the rounded up number and the rounded down number.
 For example, when you round 3.5 to the nearest whole number, what should the result be?
 3 or 4?
 When you perform many calculations on rounded numbers, a Stochastic round or a bankers round will be more accurate than any other method because (statistically), the edge cases will cancel each other out, resulting in a more accurate result.

 It's interesting to note that many client side languages like vb6 and the .net framework implement bankers rounding.
 Starting with .net framework 2.0, there is an optional 3rd argument to the round function that allows you to modify the behavior.
-In any event, this differs from SQL Server's implementation of rounding, which is always &#8216;Round away from zero'.
+In any event, this differs from SQL Server's implementation of rounding, which is always 'Round away from zero'.
 For example, round(4.25, 1) = 4.3 and Round(-4.25, 1) = -4.3.
 Both numbers are rounded away from zero.
 In VB, Round(4.25, 1) = 4.2

 Let's look at some sample data, and the expected results when rounded to 1 decimal place: